MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer_same_domain.md

 ### **Installing a web app from the current origin**
 The site can trigger its own installation.

-The current way of supporting installation is vai the `onbeforeinstallprompt` event, which only works in browsers that have a prompting UI affordace.
+The current way of supporting installation is via the `onbeforeinstallprompt` event, which only works in browsers that have a prompting UI affordance.

 The `navigator.install` method allows a imperative way to install web content, and works for UAs that prompt and don't prompt: